Honors Reporting Center

 - Personal: Directly related to student's sense of personal growth and development in a way that will provide long-term benefits to their sense of identity and life goals; should not be able to be reported under another non-course experience category (e.g., community engagement or internship)

-Presentation or PublicationLaunch the WorkflowGen process after making your presentation or having your work accepted for publication at/in a professional venue.
+Presentation or PublicationLaunch the WorkflowGen process after making your presentation or having your work accepted for publication at/in a professional venue, but before the last day of the semester.
 The Honors Faculty Representative for your department will be asked to verify that your activity goes beyond the norm for non-Honors students in your major, and that your work rises to an appropriate level.